 A creamy and delicious pineapple and coconut sauce to dip them into!

-From adding it as a spread to your favorite burgers, as a topping to some seafood or chicken tacos, or as an addition to a burrito or buddha bowl.
+From adding it as a spread to your favorite burgers, as a topping to some seafood or chicken tacos, or as an addition to a burrito or buddha bowl, this piña colada sauce goes much further than just being a dip for your coconut shrimp!

 Ingredients

-- Yogurt – A plain, unflavored yogurt is best.
+- Yogurt.
+A plain, unflavored yogurt is best.
 Feel free to use a Greek yogurt for a bit more tang or a vegan variety if you’re dairy-free or avoiding animal products.

-- Coconut – Finely shredded and unsweetened coconut flakes are preferred.
-Once again, if you can only find the sweetened kind you’ll want to adjust the amount of additional sugar you use.
+- Coconut.
+Finely shredded and unsweetened coconut flakes are preferred.
+Once again, if you can only find the sweetened kind, you’ll want to adjust the amount of additional sugar you use.

-- Sugar – Plain white granulated sugar gives just the right amount of sweetness to counteract the bite of the yogurt.
+- Sugar.
+Plain white granulated sugar gives just the right amount of sweetness to counteract the bite of the yogurt.
 If you like a more tangy dip, leave it out.
 You can also try mixing in some coconut sugar or honey for a refined sugar-free version.

-- Salt – Just a pinch balances out the sweetness and really brings out the flavors of the fruit.
+- Salt.
+Just a pinch balances out the sweetness and really brings out the flavors of the fruit.

-How to Make
+How to Make Coconut Shrimp Sauce

 There is not much to making this creamy piña colada sauce.

-All you need to do is add all of the ingredients to a medium-sized bowl.
+All you need to do is add all the 4 simple ingredients to a medium-sized bowl and whisk or stir everything together until smooth and well incorporated.

 Serve immediately or store in the refrigerator for 1-2 hours to serve it chilled.